 Mary’s faith in Jesus was genuine and Jesus trusted her to follow through with his request.

-Women priests, ministers and pastors are very much a part of Jesus’ ministry serving humanity in all aspects of life.
+Women serving as priests, ministers and pastors are very much a part of Jesus’ ministry, serving humanity in all aspects of life.

 On this awesome feast day of St. Mary Magdalene, please take a moment to remember all the women who serve as priests, ministers and pastors.
 Let them know how special they are and if they have made a difference in your life!